It might seem that we have an answer. But, science is far from it. Let’s first look at how we can address this question.

 This question is an open question for scientists to answer.

-To Understand and describe how information is translated into both a biological and mental phenomenon while being codependent.
-Understand the components that hold them together.
+To Understand and describe how information is translated into both a biological and mental phenomenon while being codependent is one of the biggest unanswered questions in science.
+We have only begun to understand the components that hold them together, far from a unified theory.

 The easy part is over:) I’ll discuss the very specifics in another post.
 Until then, you can enjoy how human memory is conceptualized as a model.